DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

-Indigenous Housing and Infrastructure Branch of the Department of Family and Community Services. *Review of the National Homelands Policy: Stage One*.
-Alice Springs: Centre for Appropriate Technology, 2004.
+Indigenous Housing and Infrastructure Branch of the Department of Family and Community Services. *Review of the National Homelands Policy: Stage One*, Alice Springs: Centre for Appropriate Technology, 2004.

 Introna, L.D., and H. Nissenbaum.
 ‘Shaping the Web: Why the Politics of Search Engines Matters’, *The Information Society* 16.3 (2000): 169-185.

-Iten, L. *Cyber Safety Program Report*.
-Alice Springs: Northern Territory Library and Central Australian Youth Link Up Service, 2014.
+Iten, L. *Cyber Safety Program Report*, Alice Springs: Northern Territory Library and Central Australian Youth Link Up Service, 2014.

 Ito, M., J. Antin, M. Finn, A. Law, A. Manion, S. Mitnick, D.
-Schlossberg, S. Yardi and H. A. Horst, *Hanging out, Messing around, and Geeking Out: Kids Living and Learning with New Media*, Cambridge, MA:
+Schlossberg, S. Yardi and H. A. Horst, *Hanging Out, Messing Around, and Geeking Out: Kids Living and Learning with New Media*, Cambridge, MA:
-MIT press, 2009.
+MIT Press, 2009.

-Johns, G. *No Job No House: An Economically Strategic Approach to Remote Aboriginal Housing*.
-Canberra: The Menzies Research Centre, 2009.
+Johns, G. *No Job No House: An Economically Strategic Approach to Remote Aboriginal Housing*, Canberra: The Menzies Research Centre, 2009.

 Joint Select Committee on Cyber-Safety.
 ‘High-Wire Act: Cyber-Safety and the Young’, *Interim Report*, Canberra, 2011.

-Kaberry, P. M. *Aboriginal Women*.
-London: George Routledge and Sons Pty Ltd, 1939.
+Kaberry, P.M. *Aboriginal Women*, London: George Routledge and Sons Pty Ltd, 1939.

 Keen, I. ‘The Interpretation of Aboriginal “Property” on the Australian